Porylive/porylive/README.md

 - **Limited support**: Only certain script files and macros are supported
 - **Memory constraints**: Using porylive for too long without rebuilding the ROM may exceed buffer limits
     - Limit of **1kb of script data** and **200 individual scripts**
+    - `pokefirered` has a limit of **100 individual scripts** due to higher default EWRAM usage.
+If you have cleared out some EWRAM (like removing the help menu), you can increase the limit back to the default 200.

 ## Support